pomerium/pomerium/docs/enterprise/reference/configure.md

 ## Namespaces

-A Namespace is a collection of users, groups, routes, and policies that allows system administrators to organize, manage, and delegate permissions across their infrastructure.
+A [Namespace][namespace-concept] is a collection of users, groups, routes, and policies that allows system administrators to organize, manage, and delegate permissions across their infrastructure.

 - Policies can be optional or enforced on a Namespace, and they can be nested to create inheritance.
 - Users or groups can be granted permission to edit access to routes within a Namespace, allowing them self-serve access to the routes critical to their work.

+[route-concept]: /enterprise/concepts.md#routes
+[namespace-concept]: /enterprise/concepts.md#namespaces
+[namespace-reference]: /enterprise/reference/configure.md#namespaces